ECP-WarpX/impactx/docs/source/usage/parameters.rst

     High-order shape factors are computationally more expensive, but may increase the overall accuracy of the results.
 For production runs it is generally safer to use high-order shape factors, such as cubic order.

 * ``algo.space_charge`` (``boolean``, optional, default: ``true``)
-    Wheter to calculate space charge effects.
+    Whether to calculate space charge effects.
     This is in-development.
-At the moment, this flag only activates coordiante transformations and charge deposition.
+At the moment, this flag only activates coordinate transformations and charge deposition.

 .. _running-cpp-parameters-diagnostics: